khaledghobashy/uraeus_smbd/README.md

 - Creation of symbolic configuration files to facilitate the process of numerical configuration data entry.

 #### Numerical Simulation Environments
-The idiology of the tool is to provide a full encompassing simulation environments and not only code-generation.
+The tool aims to provide a full encompassing simulation environments and not only code-generation.
 The development of such environments in different languages requires a good grasp of several aspects such as :
 - Good knowledge of the symbolic models' interfaces and structure.
-- Good knowledge of the target lanuage.
+- Good knowledge of the target language.
-- Appropraite environment archticture/structure that serves the intended usage requirements.
+- Appropriate environment architecture/structure that serves the intended usage requirements.
-- Good knowledge of the availabe linear algebra and math libraries for that language.
+- Good knowledge of the available linear algebra and math libraries for that language.
 - Design for minimal dependencies on 3rd parties libraries.
 - Simple API for usage and simple build process for compiled languages.

-The development of such environments is discussed in a separate documentation for those interested in dveloping their own.
+*__Note__:The development of such environments is discussed in a separate documentation for those interested in developing their own.*

 The tool currently provides:
 - A numerical simulation environment in python that provides a python solver that can be used to solve for *Kinematically  and Dynamically Driven Systems* using the NumPy and SciPy libraries for numerical evaluation.
 - A numerical simulation environment in C++ that provides a solver that can be used to solve for *Kinematically Driven Systems* using Eigen library as the linear algebra engine and Boost library for other math functionalities.
 It also generates appropriate makefiles that automates the build process of model executables.